GRE Exam Eligibility 2023: Age Limit & Academic criteria

 Also, don’t miss out on the expert GRE preparation tips at the end of the blog.

 High scores in class 12th and bachelor’s degree?
 What is the qualification to take the GRE test?

-If you are wondering about the required educational qualification for GRE, there isn’t any set score or degree that one must have.
+If you are wondering about the required educational qualification for GRE, there are no specific eligibility criteria for the GRE Exam.
 With that, the GRE test is accessible to all aspirants.
 But since GRE is exclusively for master's admission, a candidate must have an undergraduate degree in the relevant subject.
 Afterall, it is a primary requirement for master's at top universities abroad.